Roborock just added another variant to their line-up, the S4 Max.

 And S4 Max.

-The S4 Max did better picking up more than the S5 Max, picking up most of the debris even in the quarter inch crevice, which proves it has more airflow.
+The S4 Max did better picking up more than the S5 Max, picking up most of the debris even in the quarter-inch crevice, proving it has more airflow.

 Hair wrap comparison